eciggaar/cnt-workshop/openshift/3-Pipelines.md

 The build pipeline is configured to build the source code from the Git repository into a container image.
 This image is stored in the Image Registry.
 After that, the image is deployed into the same namespace/project within the development cluster where the pipeline ran and validated for its health.
 The steps below will walk through locating the installed application within the Web Console.

-1. Open the **OpenShift Web Console**, or in your Cloud Shell type
+1. Open the **OpenShift Web Console**.

     ```bash
-    oc console
+    $ oc console
     ```
-    and copy/paste the URL into a separate tab to open the console.

-2. Change to the **Developer** view
+2. Change to the **Developer** view.

-3. Click on **Topology** menu
+3. Click on **Topology** menu.

-4. Click on your application deployment in the topology view
+4. Click on your application deployment in the topology view.

-5. Click on the **Overview** tab
+5. Click on the **Overview** tab.

-6. Increase the number of running pods to 2 pods
+6. Increase the number of running pods to 2 pods.

-7. Click on the **Resources** tab to view the list of pods
+7. Click on the **Resources** tab to view the list of pods.

-8. Click on **View Logs** link to view the logs from each pod
+8. Click on **View Logs** link to view the logs from each pod.

-9. You can see the running state of your application
+9. You can see the running state of your application.

   ![Running application in OpenShift](images/running-app-in-oc.png)